mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/install/index.md

     helm test dispatch-kubeaddons
     ```

-## Configuring the Dispatch installation
+## Configuring the Dispatch Installation

 Dispatch installation can be customized by setting various options via `values.yaml` if using `dispatch init` command or via `values` field in Dispatch Addon configuration.